UnifiedPaymentSolutions/everypay-android/README.md

 # EveryPay Android SDK

-> Warning: the Android SDK is still in an alpha stage.
-Significant API changes may happen before a 1.0 release.
+The EveryPay Android SDK is in the beta stage.
+Significant API changes are not expected, but improvements may be added as we receive feedback from customers.

 * [Overview](https://github.com/UnifiedPaymentSolutions/everypay-android#overview)
 * Integrating the SDK